d-koppenhagen/k9n.dev/blog/2020-02-angular-scully-follow-up-article.md

 ## Generate a custom Markdown module

-We want to add another module to our blogging website.
+Let's assume we want to add another module to our blogging website.
 We want to have a `projects` section at our site that will list some information about current projects we are working on.
-As well as for our `blog` section, we want to easily write our content using `makrdown`.
+Like for our `blog` section, we want to easily write our content using `markdown`.
 Therefor we can use the schematic `@scullyio/init:markdown`:

 ```bash